FasTnT/epcis/README.md

 # FasTnT EPCIS

-FasTnT EPCIS is a lightweight GS1 EPCIS 1.2 repository written in C# using .NET Core 3.1 and backed with PostGreSQL database.
+FasTnT EPCIS is a lightweight GS1 EPCIS 1.2 repository written in C# using .NET 5 and backed with PostGreSQL database.

 ## Setup

 Prerequisites:
 - PostGreSQL 9.5 or higher
-- .NET Core 3.1 SDK
+- .NET 5 SDK

 Steps:
 1. Download the source code, and create a new user/database in PostGreSQL for FasTnT ;